mozilla-ai/lumigator/README.md

     cd lumigator
     ```

-> [!NOTE]
-Since Lumigator is in active development, we always pull the latest images for the frontend and backend in our Docker Compose setup.
-If you are looking for a stable release, please check out the latest Git tag on our [Releases](https://github.com/mozilla-ai/lumigator/releases) page.
-**Important: You cannot simply change the images in the docker-compose file.
-Ensure that your working directory matches the Git tag you are using to maintain compatibility.

 1. If your system has an NVIDIA GPU, you have an additional pre-requirement: [install the NVIDIA Container Toolkit following their instructions](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
 After that, open a terminal and run:
     ```bash
     export RAY_WORKER_GPUS=1